 1Students may utilize electives for Child Welfare grant requirements.

-2Social Work, Sociology, Psychology, Political Science, Criminal Justice, Anthropology, Geography except 309, Family and Consumer Science, and Child Life 400-level courses.
+2Social Work, Sociology, Psychology, Political Science, Criminal Justice, Anthropology, Geography except 309, and Family and Consumer Science.

 3Students may not schedule SW 497 and SW 498 until completion of all curricula requirements and prior social work courses have been completed.
 They must also have a minimum adjusted grade point average of 2.5.

 4Courses needed prior to acceptance into Professional Standing.
 Social Work 203 and Social Work 204, Social Work 204 and Sociology 212, Social Work 203 and GBIO 107, and Social Work 204 and GBIO 107 may be concurrent registration.

 Member of the University of Louisiana System | Accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC)